 Levin College of Law

-Students who have completed at least two years (four, full-time semesters ) of study at an ABA-accredited law school may apply for visiting student status at UF Law if they are in good standing and eligible to return to their home institution.
+Students who have completed four, full-time semesters or the equivalent of study at an ABA-accredited law school are invited to apply for visiting student status at UF Law if they are in good standing and eligible to return to their home institution.
 Visiting students will earn their JD from their home institution, not from UF Law.
-Visitors may attend the Levin College of Law for up to two academic terms.
-UF Law does not offer part-time status to visiting students.
+Visitors may attend the Levin College of Law as a full-time student only for up to two academic terms contingent on the permission given by their home institution.
 Additionally, visitors are not permitted to enroll in language or graduate-level courses in other colleges or departments of the University of Florida.
-UF Law accepts visiting student applications for fall and/or spring semesters.
+UF Law accepts visiting student applications for fall and spring semesters.

 Your personal statement is different from your incoming 1L personal statement.
-It should tell us about you, focusing primarily on your law school academic experience and career goals, and explain why you wish to become a visiting student at UF Law.
+It should focus primarily on your law school academic experience and career goals and explain why you wish to become a visiting student at UF Law.
 The statement should not exceed two, double-spaced pages and should be in a font no smaller than 12 points.

-Please ensure that your resume contains specific, factual information about your education, awards, extracurricular and community activities, and employment, along with the hours spent per week on the activities.
+Please ensure that your resume contains specific information about your education, awards, extracurricular and community activities, and employment.

-Visiting applicants must submit a letter from the Dean of Students of their home institution granting permission to attend UF Law.
+Visiting applicants must submit a letter from the Dean of Students or equivalent of their home institution granting the applicant permission to attend UF Law.
 This letter must:

 • state that the student has permission to attend UF Law as a visiting student;